fjflores/VideoMotionEstimation/README.md

 ### Workflow ###

 * With cropbox:
-    1. Look at the first frame by running im = get_video_frame('NVT-1.avi', 1, true, false );
+    1. Look at the first frame by running: im = get_video_frame('NVT-1.avi', 1, true, false );
     2. Select the crop box using the data cursor tool from the matlab figure.
-        * select multiple points by using Alt+click.
+        * select multiple points by using "Alt+click".
     3. The crop box is a 4-element vector with the following elements:
         > \[ XbottomLeft YtopLeft XtopRight YbottomRight \]
-    4. Now run the algorithm:
+    4. Now run the motion analysis algorithm:
             [motion,t,dsScale]=video_total_motion_v2('NVT-1.avi',[6 236 314 471],true,true,0);

 It will take some time to process, depending on the number of frames, and the size of the crop box.